aedanpope/tc_client/README.md

 #### Future Work

+- Find other 1%-random-success problems and see if these modifications can solve problems of this nature in general.

+- Combine this work with (Foerster et al., 2017)'s on multi-unit micro battles in StarCraft to see if we can win multi-unit kiting battles (e.g. 5 Vultures vs. 5 Zealots).

+- Apply more advanced experience and reward management algorithms to StarCraft micro battles, for example the NEC algorithm (Pritzel et al., 2017).

 - See if we can extend the algorithm to solve a harder kiting battle.
 Recall that _n_ is the environment parameter of the number of hits that the vulture requires to kill the zealot (and the zealot always kills the vulture in one hit).
 Perhaps the same algorithm can solve 3-kite or 4-kite.
 It's unlikely it will succeed for high values of n, as the amount of random exploration required to fill the win buffer will exponentially increase (it takes ~5 timesteps to fire once at the zealot and dance back, so the number of good random choices required for victory is O(n), and the probability of making enough good choices to win is then O(p^n) for some probability p < 1).
 Maybe we can learn the beginnings of a successful strategy for, say n=4, by training an agent against n=2 and then slowly introducing n=3 and n=4 episodes into the conflict.
 Or by evenly cycling between battles of n=2,3,4 (only resulting in linear growth of the amount of initial exploration required to fill the win buffer).

-- Find other 1%-random-success problems and see if these modifications can solve problems of this nature in general.

-- Combine this work with (Foerster et al., 2017)'s on multi-unit micro battles in StarCraft to see if we can win multi-unit kiting battles (e.g. 5 Vultures vs. 5 Zealots).
+- Find an incremental reward policy that solves this scenario.
+Using absolute reward for win/loss allows the algorithm to find the best solution, but won't generalize to harder battles (e.g. 5v5 vultures vs zealots) where there will be no chance of randomly generating a winning solution.
+Need a good heuristic.
+Maybe experiment with the reward decay, train a network to estimate the value of given states, or try Dueling DQN (Wang et al., 2015)

 #### Implementation